Appearance & Reality > The Lord Jesus Christ >

 The detailed instructions concerning the Law and the building of the tabernacle are examples of clear and direct instructions from God to the people of Israel through His servant Moses.
 God told Moses exactly what to say to the people.

-In the building of the tabernacle, we are told the people constructed it “just as the Lord commanded Moses”.
-God gave detailed instructions through Moses, and the people built it exactly as instructed.
+In the building of the tabernacle, we are told the people constructed it “according to all that the Lord had commanded Moses”.
+God gave detailed instructions through Moses, and the people built it exactly as instructed (Exod.
+39:42-43).

 And before you were born I consecrated you;